pwittchen/java-flow-experiments/README.md

 Java 9 project
 --------------

 Inside `java9` directory I'm playing with native Java 9 Reactive Streams interfaces.
 This project is based on Gradle.
 If you have problems with importing it into IntelliJ IDEA, choose Java 8 during import and switch Java version to 9 after import.
 In the case of problems with compilation, update `gradle.properties` file.
+To build project without running tests type: `./gradlew build -x test".
+To run the compiled project, type: `./gradlew run`.

 The example implementations are examples from the Reactive Streams examples, as implementing one-off by-hand implemented Publishers/Subscribers is actually pretty hard to pull off - due to the restrictive [Specification](https://github.com/reactive-streams/reactive-streams-jvm) which governs how these implementations much behave.